tintinrevient/period-recreation/README.md

 - [ ] 3D avatar / scene / gaming
 - [ ] social network in the past
 - [ ] GAN
+- [ ] object recognition to do other things

 ## References
 * https://mymodernmet.com/dutch-proverbs-pieter-bruegel/